SS Akaroa (1914): Maiden voyage

 Aberdeen Line ran scheduled services between London and Australia via South Africa.
 Euripides left London on her maiden voyage on 1 July 1914, called at Plymouth on 2 July and Cape Town on 20 July.

 On 28 July the First World War began as Euripides was crossing the Indian Ocean.
 She called at Albany, Western Australia on 4 August, Melbourne on 13 August and Sydney on 15 August, and reached Brisbane on 24 August.

 When Euripides reached Sydney, the Daily Commercial News and Shipping List hailed her as "a palatial vessel" but noted that she was already listed to be requisitioned as a troop ship.

 First World War

 On 26 August Euripides was requisitioned as the troop ship HMAT Euripides, with the pennant number A14.

 Euripides embarked elements of the First Australian Imperial Force at Brisbane on 24 September 1914 and at Sydney on 18–29 October.
 On 1 November she joined a convoy in King George Sound, Western Australia.

 From 1914 until 1917 Euripides made seven voyages carrying troops from Australia to Great Britain.
+Two of the trips in 1915 were returning severely wounded.
 Commonwealth Government control of Euripides ended on 2 June 1917.
 However, she continued trooping and her seventh voyage left Sydney on 31 October 1917.
 From February 1919 she repatriated troops to Australia.
 In her war service Euripides covered 208307 nmi and carried 38,349 troops.

 By 1918 Euripides was equipped for wireless telegraphy, operated by the Marconi Company.
 Her call sign was MSE.